-- Grade 10 and 11 six (6) weeks before date of examination. - Grade 12 the last Friday of term 1. - PAT 2 of the previous year may be used as PAT 1 for the next year. - Dates must be set well in advance to align with the academic calendar of the school. - Learners need to commit to a pre-arranged date that is suitable. - The PATs for Grades 10 and 11 may be set by the teacher using the exemplar tasks that are provided by DBE.
+- Grade 10 and 11 six (6) weeks before date of examination. - Grade 12 the last Friday of term 1. - Dates must be set well in advance to align with the academic calendar of the school. - Learners need to commit to a pre-arranged date that is suitable. - The PATs for Grades 10 and 11 may be set by the teacher using the exemplar tasks that are provided by the DBE.